BEYOND THE NILE

 When you take time for inner reflection and waiting, quieting your inner self before God, you will see and hear the things of God.
 Turning your attention away from outer concerns, you will enter into light and discover God’s kingdom within.
 Once things are visible and committed to the realm of conscious thought, then light can shine on its pages and offer a respite.
 All witnesses will be present – your heart, your thoughts, your spirit, your mind, your emotions, and God.
 The words in these pages prove you are human, alive, for better or for worse.
 They create honesty with yourself and intimacy with God.

 Prayer is a song of the heart and inside these words will be woven melodies of thought and explorations of discord, creating harmony and a wholeness of spirit, true freedom.
-A journal can be a meeting place, a tool for prayer, where God can fill your memories with reminders of his faithful presence, enlighten understanding with healing, and center your heart with a steady peace.
+A journal can be a meeting place, a tool for prayer, where God can fill your memories with reminders of Divine faithful presence, enlighten understanding with healing, and center your heart with a steady peace.

 When Darkness Descends